MD, Stanford School of Medicine, 1995

 Dr. Dy helped develop and lead many of the first palliative care programs at Johns Hopkins for over 15 years and served as Medical Director for Hopkins' cancer symptom clinic, palliative care case management and hospice programs for many years.
 Dr. Dy now practices primary care, cancer survivorship and palliative care at Johns Hopkins Green Spring.

 - Patient-reported outcome measures for older adults with multiple chronic conditions

 - Updating the Center for Medicare and Medicaid Services (CMS) hospice quality indicators

 Patient- and family-centered care:

-- Evaluating fatigability in older cancer patients
+- Evaluating fatigue and fatigability in older cancer patients

-- Evaluating perceptions about opioid use in persons with sickle cell disease after bone marrow transplant and resolution of sickle cell symptoms
+- Describing the lived experience of persons with sickle cell disease after bone marrow transplant, and transplant donors

 - Developing a patient-centric risk model of medication errors in care transitions